Policy Gradient in Partially Observable Environments: Approximation and Convergence: Trust Region Policy Optimization

-In this section we extend the \MDP analysis in \citet{kakade2002approximately,schulman2015trust} to \POMDP{}s, propose \alg, and derive a guarantee on its monotonic improvement property.
-We prove the monotonic improvement property using $\KL$.
-Moreover, we propose a discount factor dependent divergence and provide the monotonic improvement guarantee w.r.t. this new divergence.
+To complete the study of KL divergences, we propose a discount-factor-dependent divergence and provide the monotonic improvement guarantee with respect to $\KL$ as well as this new divergence.

 The $\KL$ divergence and Fisher information matrix in Eq.~\ref{eq:kl}, Eq.~\ref{eq:fisher} do not convey the effect of the discount factor.
 Consider a setting with a small discount factor $\gamma$.
-In this setting, we do not mind drastic distribution changes in the latter part of episodes.
-Therefore, we desire to have a even wider trust region and allow bigger changes for later parts of the trajectories.
-This is a valid intuition and in the following, we re-derive the $\KL$ divergence by also incorporating $\gamma$.
-Let $\tau_{h'}^h$ denote the elements in $\tau$ from the time step $h'$ up to the time step $h$; we rewrite $\eta(\theta)$ as follows;
+In this setting, we do not mind drastic distribution changes in the latter part of episodes since there achieved reward is strongly discounted anyway.
+Therefore, we desire to have an even wider trust region and allow bigger changes for latter parts of the trajectories.
+This is a valid intuition, and in the following, we derive a $\KL$ divergence by also incorporating $\gamma$.
+We rewrite $\eta(\theta)$ as follows,

-Following the \citet{amari2016information} reasoning for Fisher information of each component of the sum, we derive a $\gamma$ dependent divergence;
+Following the \citet{amari2016information} reasoning for Fisher information of each component of the sum, we derive a $\gamma$-dependent divergence $\D_\gamma(\theta,{\theta'})$,

-For some upper bound on the trajectory lengths, $\tau_{\max}$.
-This divergence less penalizes the distribution mismatch in the later part of trajectories.
-Similarly, taking into account the relationship between KL divergence and Fisher information we have discount factor $\gamma$ dependent definition of the Fisher information;
+This divergence penalizes the distribution mismatch less in the latter parts of trajectories through discounting them.
+Similarly, taking into account the relationship between KL divergence and Fisher information we also define $\gamma$-dependent Fisher information, $F_{\gamma}(\theta)$,